Walking is the major achievement of kids this age and over the coming year they'll get much better at it.

 As kids' mobility improves, so does their ability to investigate where they couldn't before.
-Once again, take a look around your home from a kid's vantage point and update childproofing measures to keep pace with your child's advancing skills.
+Once again, take a look around your home from a kid's vantage point and update childproofing measures to keep up with your child's advancing skills.

-Though some babies take their first steps before their first birthdays, most children learn to walk well in the months after they turn 1.
+Though some babies take their first steps before their first birthdays, most learn to walk well in the months after they turn 1.

 Kids who are learning to walk are called "toddlers" because that's exactly what they do — they toddle, keeping their legs wide apart and seeming to hesitate between each step, jerking from side to side as they move one foot forward, then the next.

-About 6 months after taking the first steps, toddlers develop a more mature gait, holding their hands at their sides (rather than out in front for balance) and moving with their feet closer together.
+About 6 months after taking their first steps, toddlers develop a more mature gait, holding their hands at their sides (rather than out in front for balance) and moving with their feet closer together.
 They also tend to move their feet in a way that looks more like walking — moving from the heel to the toe.